davidmcd/davidmcd.github.io/_posts/2016-05-27-Markdown-lessons-learned.md

 > Note that this will be my last post on Markdown.
 It's time to move on to something else.

-Ok, so I noticed some odd layout in my previous posts.
+Ok, I noticed some odd layout in my previous posts.
 Some of the text that i entered was not wrapping properly on different size devices.
 It was as if it didn't auto wrap.
 As I'm typing this, I'm entering